articleIcon-icon

 High remuneration

-Your salary should be within the top 5% of reported salaries for your role and city.
+Your compensation should fall within the top 5% of reported salaries for your role and location.

 Scholarly articles

-Authorship of scholarly articles in professional publications, major trade publications, or other major media.
+Authorship of scholarly articles in professional publications or other major media.

-Deel Immigration has even helped applicants meet this criterion by publishing pieces on Medium, given the article has gotten some traction.
+Deel Mobility has helped applicants meet this criterion with pieces published on Medium — provided the article has achieved genuine traction.

 Original contributions